JuliaSymbolics/JuliaSymbolics.org/config.md

              `prepath` to an empty string.
 Finally, adjust this if you want the deployed page to be in a subfolder e.g.: `YourPackage.jl/web/`.
 -->
-@def title       = "SymbolicUtils.jl"
+@def title       = "Symbolics"
-@def prepath     = "SymbolicUtils.jl"
+@def prepath     = ""
 @def description = """
                    Parallelly process file trees
                    """
-@def authors     = "Shashi Gowda, Yingbo Ma, Mason Protter"
+@def authors     = "Shashi Gowda, Yingbo Ma, Chris Rackauckas, Mason Protter"

 <!--  NAVBAR SPECS
   NOTE: